SOUTHEND LABOUR WELCOME TO THE SOUTHEND LABOUR GROUP WEBSITE

 If you are a private tenant, landlord or lettings and managing agent we encourage you to take part in the consultation.
 Residents, businesses and other organisations who are affected by nearby private rented accommodation are also very welcome to give their views.

-You can read the consultation’s supporting documents, register for one of the three online public workshops and complete the survey at this page.
-Before responding to the consultation, we strongly encourage you to read the supporting documents and FAQs on the right hand side of that page.
+You can read more about what is proposed and complete the survey at this page.
+Before responding to the consultation, we encourage you to read the supporting documents and FAQs on the right hand side of that page.
 The closing date for submissions is 11th January 2021.